-A constant search and social marketing budget yields less traffic and new customers every year.
-With customer loyalty becoming ever lower, the acquisition cost for regular customers is converging with that of new customers.
+A constant search and social marketing budget yields less traffic and fewer new customers every year.
+The retention cost for customers is converging with that of new customers.

-The giants like Amazon are becoming bigger and bigger.
-At the same time venture-funded newcomers seem to have unlimited money to burn through, rendering pricing and customer acquisition ever less profitable.
+While tech giants becoming bigger and bigger, venture-funded newcomers seem to have unlimited money to burn, rendering pricing and customer acquisition ever less profitable.

 If those challenges indeed sound familiar, it's time to try some new approaches.

-There is an whole world of inspirational content out there largely untapped by e-commerce businesses.
+There is a world of inspirational content out there largely untapped by ecommerce businesses.
 Think of the Vogue magazine in fashion, or the old glossy posh catalogues, where products are not just lists of items.
 Instead, they are presented as.carefully orchestrated pieces of a story, displayed in a picturesque scenery – a human story which the viewers can relate to.
 Your potential customers will appreciate content that is emotional, inspiring, useful, entertaining, and reader-oriented, instead of conversion-optimized and sales-driven.

-When you have loyal audience – the kind that print magazines have – you can use that organic traffic to feed your transaction engine.
+When you have a loyal audience, you can use that organic traffic to feed your transaction engine.
 That's why we suggest that you start investing in inspirational content.
-You’ll save a ton on buying ever less profitable performance marketing traffic.

-Mr Porter, an international menswear seller, crafts wonderful stories on men fashion in their online magazine.
-A product page with the “Buy” button is naturally a one click away.
+Mr. Porter, an international menswear retailed, crafts wonderful stories about men's fashion in their online magazine.
+A product page with the “buy” button is one click away.